Skip to content

 Data Stream Ingestion handles event-driven, real-time data feeds that cannot be served effectively through polling.
 Where Data Ingestion periodically requests data from HTTP endpoints, Data Stream Ingestion subscribes to streaming sources — receiving messages as they are published with minimal latency.
 This is essential for the OR platform's real-time situational awareness capability, ensuring that operators see traffic conditions as they happen rather than on a polling delay.

-The service currently connects to AMQP 1.0 (Advanced Message Queuing Protocol) topics on the client's ESB integration platform, subscribing to data from STREAMS and SCATS and forwarding it directly to the Data Transformer.
+The service connects to message queuing topics on the client's enterprise integration platform, subscribing to data from traffic management systems and forwarding it directly to the Data Transformer.
 By receiving published messages rather than polling, the platform achieves very low latency on event-driven data and avoids placing unnecessary load on upstream endpoints.

 Data Stream Ingestion is designed to be extensible.
-While it currently operates with AMQP protocol connections, it can be extended to support other pub-sub and data stream formats from internal, third-party, or external services — making it a flexible component in OR's ingestion layer.
+It can be extended to support various pub-sub and data stream formats from internal, third-party, or external services — making it a flexible component in OR's ingestion layer.

 Architecture

-• Per-topic processes — Each AMQP Topic connection runs on its own process, isolating data sources and preventing one slow topic from blocking others.
+• Per-topic processes — Each topic connection runs in its own process, isolating data sources and preventing one slow topic from blocking others.

-• Configuration file — Defines the AMQPS protocol endpoint and the set of Topic connections to subscribe to.
-Configs are split between Prod and Non-Prod environments and stored in-code.
+• Configuration-driven — Defines the message protocol endpoint and the set of topic connections to subscribe to.
+Configurations are environment-specific and managed through configuration files.

 Data Flow